terminusdb/technical-blogs/blogs/whats_in_a_name.md

 time.
 To do that we need to choose *fresh* identifiers which will not overlap with identifiers coming from others.
 In TerminusDB we do this with the `Random` key generation strategy.
-These can be *referred* to for update using their name in the same way as others, but when being created, they generate a large probabilistically unique hash.
+These can be *referred* to for updates using their name in the same way as others, but when being created, they generate a large probabilistically unique hash.
 The hash is *very* large, so collision probabilities are astronomically low and can be safely ignored.